Roland SP-404

 The Roland SP-404 Sampling Workstation is a sampler made by Roland Corporation.
 Released in 2005, it is part of the SP family of products and is the successor to Boss Corporation’s SP-505 sampler.
 The sampler was succeeded by the SP-555 in 2008, but was later given its own upgrade as the Roland SP-404SX Linear Wave Sampler in 2009.
 Another upgrade, the Roland SP-404A Linear Wave Sampler, was released in 2017.
 A third upgrade, the SP-404MKII was released in 2021.
-The Roland SP-404 has played a huge role in influencing the sound of the popular hip hop subgenre known as lofi hip hop.
+The Roland SP-404 has played a huge role in influencing the sound of the popular hip hop sub-genre known as lofi hip-hop.

+History

+The Roland SP-404 was developed as a succession to previous installments in the SP family, particularly the Boss SP-303.
+Its design, which features 12 pads, and its effects that were available on previous models, were introduced as selling points.

+The SP-404 was purportedly first used on an official release by Jneiro Jarel, on his LP Three Piece Puzzle.
+The growth of the SP-404 was propelled by the weekly club night Low End Theory, which was founded in 2006 and consistently featured artists such as Flying Lotus and Samiyam.
+Its usage became frequent in hip-hop produced during the mid 2000s, with producers such as Teebs repurposing the sampler as a field recorder.
+Roland, in recent years, has celebrated April 4th as "404 Day", which celebrates the creation of the sampler and its continued effects on modern hip-hop.